Meet our Trustees

 Consola joined the Board in June 2022.

-Elizabeth is a lawyer from California, a law professor in Paris, France, and is an expert on child online protection.
-She is also the founder of digitalem.org, and an author and international speaker on digital parenting who researches solutions to empower parents to guide their children in the digital age.
-A mother of two, who will be starting school in London in September, she and her family are thrilled to start a new adventure in the United Kingdom.
+Elizabeth is a lawyer from California, a law professor in Paris, France, and an expert on child online protection.
+She is also the founder of DigitalParentingCoach.com, and an author and international speaker on digital parenting who researches solutions to empower parents to guide their children in the digital age.
+A mother of two teen boys raised in France, she and her family are thrilled to start a new adventure in the United Kingdom.

 Elizabeth joined the Board in June 2022.